mdmould/popodds/README.md

 The package consists of the `ModelComparison` class to compute Bayes factors, and a wrapper function `log_odds` for simplicity.

 The computation only requires a few ingredients:
-- `sim_samples` samples from a new prior model, e.g., from a simulation,
+- `sim_samples` a new prior model, e.g., samples from a simulation,
 - `pe_samples` samples from a Bayesian parameter estimation run,
 - `pe_prior` a function, prior evaluations, or prior samples corresponding to the original parameter estimation prior,
 - `sim_bounds` optional parameter bounds for the new prior model,